cyberkoi/data-science/README-final-proposal.md

 - Multiple studies have found that consumers are increasingly reliant upon online reviews when making decisions regarding purchase.
 According to [Entrepreneur](http://www.entrepreneur.com/article/253361), industry experts expect further increase in coming years.
 - Amazon has recognised that review helpfulness is a good indicator for bringing certain reviews up to the 'Top'.
 This has shifted away from chronologically sorting reviews according to 'Recent' posts or 'Highest Ratings'.
 - By giving greater weight to "legitimate" reviews, the product will likely be given a more accurate picture, as opposed to fake or unhelpful reviews.
+- Moreover, improved user experience by minimising discovery time for best reviews.
 - Reviews are a source of valuable market intelligence.
 Customers rely on it, and merchants use feedback to make strategic placement decisions.

+This project will play a role in understanding how to overcome the bias for older reviews.
+Older reviews have more exposure and are deemed more helpful, as such newer reviews might not be given much of a chance.

 ### What data are you going to use for this?
 How will you acquire this data?